PicoCreator/smol-dev-js/README.md

 Lazy to write specs to an existing codebase from scratch, let the smol-dev AI generate a draft for you.

 > You will need the spec folder to be configured

+## I would like to customize the settings further

+After generating the config, you can look into `.smol-dev-js/config` folder for various settings, including
+- caching with mongoDB (you can use the free tier)

 # Example Usage